sabinmhx/pokeflutter/README.md

 ## Introduction

 Pokeflutter is a mobile application developed using Flutter that brings the world of Pokemon to your fingertips.
 It allows users to explore the vast collection of Pokemon creatures, learn about their characteristics.
-Whether you're a seasoned Pokemon Trainer or a curious explorer, PokeFlutter promises an exciting and immersive experience.
+Whether you're a seasoned Pokemon Trainer or a Curious Explorer, PokeFlutter promises an exciting and immersive experience.

 ## 🚀Features